sayedulsayem/sayedulsayem/README.md

 <br />

 Hi, I'm [Sayedul Sayem](https://sayedulsayem.com/), a passionate self-taught Full Stack web developer and a freelance software engineer from Bangladesh.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
-I take great care in the experience, architecture, and code quality of the things I build.
+My passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
+I care greatly about the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast and maintainer.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
+I learned a lot from the open-source community and love how collaboration and knowledge sharing happened through open-source.

   <img align="right" alt="GIF" src="https://github.com/sayedulsayem/sayedulsayem/blob/main/assets/img/programming.gif?raw=true" width="500" height="320" />

-**Talking about Personal Stuffs:**
+**Talking about Personal kinds of Stuff:**

 - 👨🏽‍💻 I’m currently working on something cool :wink:;
 - 🌱 I’m currently learning Vue;